 Research indicates that significant vision problems are prevalent in one in four of all school-aged children in the United States and one of the most prevalent handicapping conditions in childhood (Farebee 2004, Zaba 2008).
 Low-income and minority children are at a greater risk of under-diagnosis and under-treatment of vision problems as well as an unmet need for vision care services (Ganz et al 2006, 2007, Basch 2010).
 Among Title I students and academically and behaviorally at-risk children, research indicates that up to 85% have vision problems that are either undetected or untreated (Johnson et al 2000, Zaba 2008).
-In addition, 40% of children who fail a vision screening do not follow up for additional care.

-Research indicates that the earlier students are identified and treated for vision problems, the better the academic outcomes (Glewwe, 2009).
+The earlier students are identified and treated for vision problems, the better the academic outcomes (Glewwe, 2009).
 The failure to treat vision disorders in children affect such issues as childhood development, learning performance, self-esteem, social-emotional behavior, academic achievement, high school drop-out rates, and juvenile delinquency.

 Experts estimate during the first twelve years 80% of what we learn comes through the visual processing of information, yet two out of three children in the United States do not receive any preventative vision care before entering elementary school (Farebee 2004, Zaba 2008).
 Screening with the traditional Snellen Chart may miss up to 60% of significant refractive error (Indian River Study, 2009).

 Prior to NCEF’s Vision Initiative, students in Collier County were only screened for vision issues in grades kindergarten, first, third and sixth grade.
-By any measure, the level of inadequate vision care for children is significant, and the need in Collier County far exceeds the current services provided.